 According to the Act on Public Support for Scientific Research no. 3/2003 with later amendments, results of research funded by public funds shall be published through open access.
 Researchers who receive funding from the IRF must guarantee that their research findings will be available through open access by either publishing them in open access journals, or in open searchable, digital repositories along with publication in a traditional subscription journal.
 The final peer reviewed manuscript shall be returned to the repository immediately after the article has been accepted for publication.
 If the journal requires a waiting period prior to open access, the article shall be made available for public access automatically when the waiting period expires.
-Please familiarize yourself with the rules of Rannís regarding repositories. (https://en.rannis.is/activities/open-access/).
+Please familiarize yourself with the rules of Rannís regarding repositories.
+Opinvisindi.is provides repositories for Icelandic